clebert/pageobject/README.md

 ### Formatting sources

-By default, a [Git Hook][githooks] is installed to automatically format all files of a commit.
+By default, a [Git Hook][external-githooks] is installed to automatically format all files of a commit.
 Manually, it can be executed with the following command:

 ```sh